huawei-noah/SMARTS/competition/track2/train/README.md

     ```
 + SMARTS is used as a dependent package.

-## Preparing data for offline RL
+## Preparing data
-+ Observations: We use a 3-channel rgb birds eye view image plus an extended channel containing the location of the goal as the observation for offline RL.
++ Observations: We use a 3-channel rgb birds eye view image plus an extended channel containing the location of the goal as the observation training.
 So the observation is of the form (4, 256, 256)

 + Actions: The action space (output of the policy) is using dx, dy and dh, which are the value change per step in x, y direction and heading for the ego vehicle in its birds eye view image coordinate.
 Since dx and dy can not be directly obtained from smarts observation, we have to get displacement change in global coordinate first and use a rotation matrix w.r.t the heading to get dx, dy.
 The bound for the action space is
     + dx: [-0.1, 0.1]